 - Actively encouraged residents, our neighbours and those who travel through the area to take part in the autumn 2021 LTN consultation survey.

 The above time lapse video shows the volume of traffic at the junction of Fentiman and Meadow Roads before the LTN was put in place.

 To be clear, Save Oval Streets never campaigned specifically for the creation of a Low Traffic Neighbourhood within the Triangle.
 Nor were we consulted as to its design, layout, implementation or the timing of its launch.

-However, now that the Oval Triangle Low Traffic Neighbourhood is in place, we strongly support it and are doing everything we can to help Lambeth Council and its residents make it a success.
+However, when the Oval to Stockwell Low Traffic Neighbourhood was put in place, we strongly supported it and are doing everything we could to help Lambeth Council and its residents make it a success.

 The scheme is now permanent.
 But this is not a case of ‘job done’.